eliyaballout/Maze_Game/partB/README.md

 ### Changing the **solving** algorithm:
-You will change this `mazeSearchingAlgorithm` parameter, and for now do not touch the other.<br>
+You will change this `mazeSearchingAlgorithm` parameter, and for now do not touch the others.<br>
 There are three algorithms you can go with:
 ```
 1. BreadthFirstSearch